 Indian Economy

-Economic Planning and Development
+Economic Planning and Development (1950–2017)

 By Examguru / 29 Sep, 2023 / Download PDF

-Economic Planning and Development
+Economic Planning and Development (1950–2017)

-• Planning' in India derives its objectives and social premises from the Directive Principles of State Policy enshrined in the Constitution.
+Planning in India derives its objectives and social premises from the Directive Principles of State Policy enshrined in the Constitution.

-• The basic aim of economic planning in India is to bring about rapid economic growth through development of agriculture, industry, power, transport and communications and all other sectors of the economy.
-In India, 12th Five Year-Plans have been implemented so far.
-The target and achievements of these plans are given below:
+• The basic aim of economic planning in India is to bring about rapid economic growth through the development of agriculture, industry, power, transport, and communications, and all other sectors of the economy.

-Five Year 5 Plan
+Five-Year 5 Plan

 Period